(214) 390-7947 (Overseas Callers)

 Can I change my project in case I do not like the one I have initially chosen?

 Yes, you are allowed to change your project if you are unsatisfied with your first choice.
 However, 99% of our volunteers are completely happy and fulfilled in the projects they are placed in, and this is a rare occurrence.
-Should you find yourself in this position, you simply need to get in contact with our in-country coordinator and let them know about your issues with the initial project and they will assist you in finding another placement which is available and will suit you.
+Should you find yourself in this position, you simply need to get in contact with our in-country coordinator and let them know about your issues with the initial project and they will assist you in finding another placement that is available and will suit you.

 Yes, our volunteers can work for more than one project at a time if they want to.
-However, you have to understand you will have to work for at least 4 to 5 hours a day at each individual project, so if you add another project to that daily routine, it can become exhausting.
+However, you have to understand you will have to work for at least 4 to 5 hours a day on each project, so if you add another project to that daily routine, it can become exhausting.
 An alternate choice is to split your available time between two projects, going to one first and then another.

 How old should I be to take part?